k21971/CrecelleHack/doc/variantfixes.md

   - Like Dnethack, is visible in darkness but invisible in light.
 - Mail worm (w)
   - Fills your inventory with spam mail.
+- Spanner (t)
+  - A monster that hides near water and that can drown you.

 ## Monster AI